Ratysz/ratysz.github.io/content/draft/scheduling-1.md

 The idea of tweaking the schedule on the fly can be taken much further: a scheduler could retain no static execution graph at all.

-It would, instead, start execution of whichever system, then find another one that is disjoint with the one now running, then another that is disjoint with the two now running...
+Such {{katex(body="dyn \equiv sched_{dynamic}")}} would, instead, start execution of whichever system, then find another one that is disjoint with the one now running, then another that is disjoint with the two now running...
 Once no systems can be started the scheduler simply waits for one of them to finish; as soon as that happens, it checks again if more systems can now start.